KWikt/Dots-Attack/README.md

 Every 5 points on map respown one green dot.

 This is demo and have too many problems to be fully functional.
+Game was made months ago and i can't read this mess anymore.
+Should be lesson to make more documentation or create simple maps to achive goals.